Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Results

 \section{Results}

 In this section, we present the results of our PCA-based parameterization of uncertainties in the redshift-distribution shapes and compare them with the standard mean-shift approach.
-For both PCA and mean shift, we first select one Roman scenario from Figure \ref{fig:roman_scenarios} to define the fiducial redshift distribution and adopt the fiducial cosmological parameters in Table \ref{tab:fiducial_cosmology} to construct the synthetic cosmic shear data vector.
-The choice of a specific realization $\mathbf{n}^r(z)$ among the one million available is determined by the chi-squared value $\chi^2_\mathrm{ini,r}$ computed at those fiducial parameters.
+For both PCA and mean shift, we first select one Roman scenario from Fig.~\ref{fig:roman_scenarios} to define the fiducial redshift distribution and adopt the fiducial cosmological parameters in Table \ref{tab:fiducial_cosmology} to construct the synthetic cosmic shear data vector.
+The choice of a specific realization \( r \) of the redshift distribution, \( \mathbf{n}^r(z) \), among the one million available is determined by the chi-squared value \( \chi^2_{0,r} \) evaluated at the fiducial parameters.
+Here, the subscript ``0'' denotes the case with no principal components, since \( \chi^2 \) depends on the number of PCs, i.e., \( \chi^2_0 \equiv \chi^2(0~\mathrm{PC}) \).
 The mean-shift method requires only this setup, after which nine nuisance parameters $\Delta_z^i$ are varied in the MCMC runs.
 The PCA-based method introduces two additional steps: selecting a Roman scenario to train the PC modes ($\mathbf{U}_i$) and choosing how many PC amplitudes ($u_i$) to vary in the MCMC analyses.
 As a result, the PCA workflow involves two independent scenario choices-one for defining the fiducial simulated cosmic shear data vector and another for generating the PC basis.
 When these coincide, we refer to the case as ``non-mixing''; when they differ, we refer to it as ``mixing''.

 To evaluate how effectively the PCA and mean-shift methods mitigate biases, we follow the definitions in \cite{baryon_pca_wl_2}, with a slight adjustment to the error estimate: the bias is defined as the difference between the fiducial value and the best-fit, and the error is taken as half of the $2\sigma$ width of the 1D marginalized constraint on the parameter of interest.
 In addition, we present the resulting 2D marginalized posterior distributions for $\Omega_m$ and $S_8$.